menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Estill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Estill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Estill is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Estill who work in maintenance occupations (33.46%), office and administrative support (7.33%), and healthcare suport services (5.50%).

 Setting & Lifestyle